ProtoML/ProtoML/README.md

 =======

 The type system system behind ProtoML.
 This package is responsible to:
--validate that data is of the proper type for a transform -intelligently apply metatransforms automatically
+*validate that data is of the proper type for a transform *intelligently apply metatransforms automatically